 3. Recent Discoveries – Include the Alonso target which was identified in Feb 2020 with surface values of 11.6 – 200.3g/t gold and the Medusa target identified April 2020 with surface values of 1.1 – 82.1 g/t gold.
 Drilling in 2019 resulted in discovery of 2 new high-grade zones, Machichie; 3.4m @ 36.9g/t gold and Morro da Lua; 2.8m @ 19.5 g/t gold

 4. District scale potential – Cuiú Cuiú produced 2Moz of placer gold and was the largest historic placer gold producer in the Tapajos region which produced an estimated 30Moz of gold during the world’s largest gold rush from 1978 to 1995 (source: ANM Agência Nacional de Mineração (National Mining Agency).
 Two deposits have so far been discovered at Cuiú Cuiú but high-grade drill intercepts have been returned from 8 other targets within a 5km radius and require further drilling to identify significant resources

-5. News flow - the Company expects to complete a significant amount of drilling during 2020 with the RC rig it acquired in February 2020.
+5. News flow - the Company recently announced the commencement of a 25,000m drill program with the RC rig it acquired in February 2020.
 The acquisition of this rig should allow the company to drill for approximately 10% of the cost of recent contract diamond drilling resulting in the rapid and cost-effective evaluation of targets.
 At least 10 targets including the high-grade Alonso and Medusa targets will be tested in the coming months

 6. Important Neighbours – Eldorado owns the fully permitted +2Moz TZ project which is located just 25km to the SE of the Cuiú Cuiú project.
 A decision to commence construction on this project would have significant positive implications for the value of Cabral